-A remote node is an entry in the network map that defines a Connect:Direct node with which the local Connect:Direct HP NonStop node can communicate.
+A remote node is an entry in the network map that defines a Sterling Connect:Direct node with which the local Sterling Connect:Direct for HP NonStop node can communicate.
 The remote node is also called an adjacent node.

 Retry Interval